trailofbits/algo/README.md

 8. `sudo ipsec up <conn-name>`: start the ipsec tunnel
 9. `sudo ipsec down <conn-name>`: shutdown the ipsec tunnel

-One common use case is to let your computer access your local LAN without going through the VPN.
-To enable your device to access other devices on the LAN, add the following to `/etc/ipsec.conf` and replace `192.168.1.1/24` with the subnet your LAN uses:
+One common use case is to let your server access your local LAN without going through the VPN.
+Set up a passthrough connection by adding the following to `/etc/ipsec.conf`.
+Replace `192.168.1.1/24` with the subnet your LAN uses:

     conn lan-passthrough
     leftsubnet=192.168.1.1/24
     rightsubnet=192.168.1.1/24
     authby=never # No authentication necessary
     type=pass # passthrough
-    auto=route # no need to ipsec up lan-passthrough - it will just work
+    auto=route # no need to ipsec up lan-passthrough

 ### Other Devices